NotTacoz/jacaranda/content/notes/CAP4.md

   - ae
 date: 2023-09-01
 ---
+## stuff/content not in anki deck
+- not in anki deck because they are moreso calculations
+- basically the stuff with no ✅
+- e.g.
+	- iupac revision
+	- empirical formulae revision

 ## **Topic 4: CARBON CHEMISTRY & ENERGY**

 ### Structure & Naming

-- 135. Explain why carbon is able to form such a diverse range of compounds, using knowledge of bonding capacity.
+- ✅ 135.
+Explain why carbon is able to form such a diverse range of compounds, using knowledge of bonding capacity.
 	- Carbon has four valence electrons, allowing it to bond with a range of other atoms.
 	- Carbon has a large bonding capacity, as it is able to form 4 bonds, or form double or triple bonds.
-- 136. Use molecular formulae, full structural formulae and condensed formulae to show the arrangement of atoms and bonds in covalent molecular substances, including hydrocarbons and haloalkanes.
+- ✅ 136.
+Use molecular formulae, full structural formulae and condensed formulae to show the arrangement of atoms and bonds in covalent molecular substances, including hydrocarbons and haloalkanes.
 	- Molecular Formula
 		- Actual whole number ratio of the atom.
 Cyclohexane is $C_{6}H_{12}$
 		- full Structural formulae (see image)
 		- structural formula of cyclohexane: ![300](notes/images/Pasted%20image%2020230826120056.png)
 	- condensed formula (not condensed structural) would be $(CH_{2})_{6}$
-- 137. Define hydrocarbon, and categorise simple hydrocarbons into alkanes, alkenes and aromatic hydrocarbons (benzene).
+- ✅ 137.
+Define hydrocarbon, and categorise simple hydrocarbons into alkanes, alkenes and aromatic hydrocarbons (benzene).
+	- a hydrocarbon is a molecule composed only of carbons and hydrogen.
 	- hydrocarbons are categorised by the number of their bonds as alkanes, alkenes, and alkynes.
 		- alkanes
 			- only single bonds